 Fighting Your Driver’s License Suspension at the DMV Hearing

-If you accumulate enough points to trigger a suspension, the Colorado Department of Revenue will send a letter to your last address giving you notice of the pending suspension and allowing you the opportunity to fight the suspension at a DMV hearing.
-You should always request a hearing before letting your license be suspended.
+If you accumulate enough points to trigger a suspension, the Colorado Department of Revenue will send a letter to your last known address giving you notice of the pending suspension and allowing you the opportunity to fight the suspension at a DMV hearing.
+You should always attend a hearing before letting your license be suspended.
 The Order of Suspension letter from the DMV will include the date, time and location of your hearing.
 This hearing is your opportunity to review your record with a DMV Hearing Officer for accuracy and to present mitigation in an effort to have the period of suspension reduced and/or to be issued a probationary license, commonly referred to as a “red license,” during the period of suspension that allows you to drive to and from work and other “need” based purposes.

-Speak with an Attorney at Tiftickjian Law Firm, P.C. in Denver, CO Today
+Speak with an Attorney at Tiftickjian Law Firm Today

-For more information about fighting to protect your driver’s license at a DMV hearing, you can contact our Denver or Aspen law offices for an initial consultation.
+For more information about fighting to protect your driving privileges at a DMV hearing, you can contact our Denver office for an initial consultation.
 To schedule a time to speak with one of our experienced traffic attorneys, call (303) 384-5280 or submit our online form today.